angulardart/site-angulardart/src/angular/guide/forms.md

           [disabled]="!heroForm.form.valid">Submit</button>
 ```

-If we run the application now, we find that the button is enabled
+If we run the app now, we find that the button is enabled
 &mdash; although it doesn't do anything useful yet.

 Now if we delete the Name, we violate the "required" rule, which